 Fixed-parameter algorithms, approximation algorithms and moderately exponential/subexponential algorithms are major approaches for efficiently solving NP-hard problems.
 These three areas, each of them being very active in its own, have been considered as foreign to each other until recently.
-Polynomial-time approximation algorithm produces a solution whose quality is guaranteed to lie within a certain range from the optimum.
-One illustrative problem indicating the development of this area is INDEPENDENT SET.
-The approximability of IN-DEPENDENT SET within constant ratios has remained as the most important open problems for a long time in the field.
-It was only after the novel characterization of the NP by PCP theorem [1] that such inapproximability was proven assuming $\mathbf{P} \neq \mathbf{NP}$.
-Subsequent improvements of the original PCP theorem led to much stronger result for INDEPENDENT SET: it is inapproximable within ratios $\Omega(n^{\varepsilon-1})$ for any $\varepsilon > 0$, unless $\mathbf{P} = \mathbf{NP}$ [2].
+A polynomial-time approximation algorithm produces a solution whose quality is guaranteed to lie within a certain range from the optimum.
+One illustrative problem indicating the development of this area is INDEPENDENT SET4.
+The approximability of INDEPENDENT SET within constant ratios had remained as one of the most important open problems for a long time in the field.
+It was only after the novel characterization of NP by PCP theorem [1] that such inapproximability was proven assuming $\mathbf{P} \neq \mathbf{NP}$.
+Subsequent improvements of the original PCP theorem led to much stronger result for INDEPENDENT SET: it is inapproximable within ratios $\Omega(n^{\varepsilon-1})$ for any $\varepsilon > 0$, unless $\mathbf{P} = \mathbf{NP}$ [35].

-The design of moderately exponential (subexponential, respectively) algorithms allows exponential (subexponential, respectively) running time for the sake of optimality.
-In this case, the endeavor lies in making the growth of the running time function as slow as possible.
-Parameterized complexity provides an alternative framework to analyze the running time in a more refined way [3].
-Given an instance with a parameter k, the aim is to get an $O(f(k) \cdot n^c)$ -time (or equivalently, FPT-time) algorithm for some constant c, where the constant c is independent of k.
+Moderately exponential (subexponential, respectively) computation allows exponential (subexponential, respectively) running time for the sake of optimality.
+In this case, the endeavor lies in limiting the growth of the running time function as much as possible.
+Parameterized complexity provides an alternative framework to analyze the running time in a more refined way [14].
+Given an instance with a parameter k, the aim is to get an $O(f(k) \cdot poly(n))$ time (or equivalently, FPT-time) algorithm, where poly(n) is independent of k.
 As these two research programs offer a generous running time when compared to that of classic approximation algorithms, a growing amount of attention is paid to them as a way to cope with hardness in approximability.
 The first one yields moderately exponential approximation.
 In moderately exponential approximation, the core question is whether a problem is approximable in moderately exponential time while such approximation is impossible in polynomial time.
-Suppose a problem is solvable in time $O^(\gamma^n)$, but it is NP-hard to approximate within ratio r.
-Then, we seek for r-approximation algorithms of running time significantly faster than $O^(\gamma^n)$.
-This issue has been considered for several problems [4-6, 12, 16].
+Suppose a problem is solvable in time $\gamma^n poly(n)$, but it is NP-hard to approximate within ratio r.
+Then, we seek r-approximation algorithms of running time significantly faster than $\gamma^n poly(n)$.
+This issue has been considered for several problems such as SET PARTI-TIONING, INDEPENDENT SET, COLORING, and BANDWIDTH [2, 4, 5, 12, 18].